"Everybody is frustrated," Biden says amid Democratic in-fighting over his agenda

 Without a broader deal, prospects for a vote on the companion public works bill stalled out as progressives refused to commit until senators reached agreement.

 The House passed a 30-day measure to keep transportation programs running during the stalemate, essentially setting a new deadline for talks, October 31.
-The Senate was set to follow with a vote Saturday, to halt the furloughs of more than 3,500 federal transportation workers, a byproduct of the political impasse.
+The Senate approved it without debate during a brief Saturday session, to halt the furloughs of more than 3,500 federal transportation workers, a byproduct of the political impasse.

 Download our Free App